-The ideal measure of market efficiency for each simulation solution will be taken as the area under the demand curve relative to the demand cleared less the area under the supply curve utilised.
+The market efficiency for each simulation solution will be taken as the area under the demand curve relative to the demand cleared less the area under the supply curve utilised.
 The market efficiency loss for a case will be the difference in the market efficiency between it and a reference case which is identical except that no administered price cap was applied.
 Noting that uncontrollable withdrawal is conventionally priced at VoLL / MPC, for the purpose of assessing market efficiency, we do not apply different VoLL / MPC values to the uncontrollable withdrawal as this will introduce variations in market surplus without demand changing.
 Instead, we will assume a common value of uncontrollable demand across all cases.

-Ideally. market efficiency measures would be based on the true costs and benefits of participants in the marketas actual bid and offer curves may reflect that the market participants are tradinga number of considerations other than the simple benefit or cost of gas, such as the need to adequately hedge, limitations on bidding behaviour, and potentially strategic behaviour could distort bids and/or offers.
+Ideally, market efficiency measures would be based on the true costs and benefits of participants in the market as actual bid and offer curves may reflect a number of considerations other than the simple benefit or cost of gas, such as the need to adequately hedge, limitations on bidding behaviour, and potentially strategic behaviour could distort bids and/or offers.

 Market participant trade relative to a contract or hedge position.
-It can be argued, however, that bids and offers formed relative to a contract position are a valid measure of participant costs and benefits simply because by submitting those bids and offers they are indicating what they would require to be paid or would be prepared to pay at the volumes associated with those bids and offers, in the presence of risk.
+It can be argued, however, that bids and offers formed relative to a contract position are a valid measure of participant costs and benefits simply because by submitting those bids and offers they are indicating what they would require to be paid or would be prepared to pay at the volumes associated with those bids and offers in the presence of risk.
 The bids and offers effectively internalise all the costs and benefits associated with contract costs and hedging, making them more representative of the full range of costs and benefits applicable to a participant.

-There are limits to this argument.
 There are other reasons why the actual bid and offer data may be distorted.
 For example, the demand curve is by definition limited to VoLL/MPC.
 Some participants may bid at a higher price if allowed.
 Also, strategic behaviour could be reflected in bids and offers, distorting them.
-These effects may not be that significant in practice.